By M.P. Pellicer | Stranger Than Fiction Stories

-Forty-three years ago today the movie The Omen was released.
+On June 6, 1976, the movie The Omen was released.
 Just a few years before, the movies The Exorcist and Rosemary's Baby had made moviegoers believe in the devil again.
-It became an instant success, but the audiences were unaware that from the beginning those who participated in the movie seemed to be cursed by weird accidents and even untimely deaths.
+It became an instant success, but the audiences were unaware that from the beginning those who participated in the movie seemed to be cursed by weird accidents, and even untimely deaths.

 Hot on the heels of blockbusters with the Father of Lies as the main villain it was inevitable that one would be made featuring the Antichrist, however Robert Munger was the one who thought of making him a little child.

-Peck was heartbroken but decided to continue to work in the film, however as he flew to England in October 1975, the plane he was traveling in was struck by lightning and one of the motors caught fire almost taking him to a watery grave.
+Peck was heartbroken, but decided to continue to work in the film.
+As he flew to England in October 1975, the plane he was traveling in was struck by lightning, and one of the motors caught fire almost taking him to a watery grave.

 A few day later (either Neufeld or David Seltzer the screenwriter, there's a conflict as to who it was), trekked across the Atlantic as well, and despite the odds being against it, his plane was also struck by lightning.
 After that, producer Harvey Bernhard narrowly escaped being struck by lightning while filming in Rome.

-Part of the film was to include an aerial shot of London, and at the last minute an airplane reserved for use by Richard Donner the Omen's director, and a film crew was switched instead to a Chinese businessman.
-The plane crashed at the end of the runaway after being struck by birds and it went through a perimeter fence hitting a vehicle that contained a driver and five children.
+Part of the film was to include an aerial shot of London.
+At the last minute an airplane reserved for use by Richard Donner, the Omen's director, and the film crew was given instead to a Chinese businessman.
+The plane crashed at the end of the runaway after being struck by birds, and it went through a perimeter fence hitting a vehicle that contained a driver and five children.
 All the persons in the car were killed.

-The scenes of the Rottweilers who afterward became known as "devil dogs" was the next instance of devilish interference, when a heavily padded stuntman was badly bitten by dogs that refused to obey their trainer and actually continued to attack despite being called off.
+The scenes of the Rottweilers who afterward became known as "devil dogs" was the next instance of devilish interference, when a heavily padded stuntman was badly bitten by dogs that refused to obey their trainer.
+They actually continued to attack despite being called off.

 In typical Hollywood style the film was released on June 6, 1976 playing on the 666 motif, but the end of the film did not seem to end the ripple effect from having worked on it.